jnichols-git/matcha/docs/adapters.md

 # Adapting Router

-`router` includes the `Adapter` interface to help define functionality that receives HTTP requests through methods other than direct HTTP/S, such as with serverless computing or through a message queue.
+`matcha` includes the `Adapter` interface to help define functionality that receives HTTP requests through methods other than direct HTTP/S, such as with serverless computing or through a message queue.
 External adapters aren't required to use this, but it may help.

 ## Implementing the Adapter Interface